Recent advancements in technology have, in many ways, made our on-the-go lives easier and more...

 Though the PCI DSS is a self-regulated mandate for which merchants and vendors are responsible, the industry’s security council sets the standard.
 In the most recent PCI DSS update, new requirements meant to protect against emerging threats and to account for new ways of processing and storing data took effect on Feb.
 1, 2018.

-What Are the Four Levels of PCI Compliance?
+What Are the Four PCI Levels?

 As a merchant, your bank or payment processor can tell you how to report compliance.
 They also will tell you the frequency and level of compliance you need.